Netruk44/stylegan3/README.md

 # Changes in this fork
 * **dataset_tool**: Error log improvement: If image attributes aren't all the same, the error output inclues which image isn't correct.
+* * **dataset_tool_mp**: A multiprocess dataset tool for greatly speeding up large dataset creation (which is single-threaded by default).
+Only compatible with image folder destinations, can't create zip files.
 * **Lookahead**: Implements lookahead as defined in: https://arxiv.org/abs/2006.14567
   * `--lookahead-alpha` to change the alpha value (Default: 0.5, not recommended to change).
   * `--lookahead-k` to change the k value (Default: 5).
   * Increase k to speed up training progress with increased risk of 'entanglement', which can take a long time to train back out of the generator.
   * There's no upper limit to the k value, k=infinity is the same as training without lookahead.
+  * Preliminary results are that lookahead doesn't increase training speed like it does with StyleGAN2.
+Lookahead seems to slow the FID progress without improving the overall FID in the long run.
+It's possible that given more resources than I have available (1x3090), lookahead would be able to improve the FID further than what I was able to achieve, but I had to give up after 2 months of training.
 * **Load separate discriminator**: Use `--disc-override` to specify a different snapshot to load the discriminator from.
   * It's kind of like a discriminator-specific lookahead step.
   * Once the FID progress starts plateauing, I find it useful to load an old discriminator to continue training.
   * The old discriminator isn't as 'tuned' to the current state of the generator, allowing the generator to more freely explore solutions to disentanglement.
   * I've found that rolling the discriminator back 10,000 kimg (after training for 20,000 kimg total) has little to no negative effect on the overall FID going forward.
+  * Rolling the discriminator back to near the start (2,000 kimg) has a noticeable negative impact to the FID.
+FID increased from 10.0 to 15.0 over the following 2,000 kimg.

 ## Alias-Free Generative Adversarial Networks (StyleGAN3)<br><sub>Official PyTorch implementation of the NeurIPS 2021 paper</sub>